freedomjs/tutorial/content/07dorabellacrypto.md

 In other words:

-- *Do use crypto with freedom.js if* -  you want a bit more privacy and control over your data then you get with most existing web applications.
+- *Do use crypto with freedom.js if* -  you want a bit more privacy and control over your data than you get with most existing web applications.
 - *Don't use crypto with freedom.js if* - you're planning a coup, trying to hide from a modern nation-state, or want to stop the Men